 What is included with the model order?

-Each model includes a wooden display base and pedestals to support the hull, as well as a nameplate with the vessel name and information.
-The default pedestal and nameplate is in Chrome, Brass pedestal and keel block mounting is available upon request - at no additional charge.
+Each model includes a wooden display base and pedestals to support the hull.
+The default pedestal is in Chrome, however Brass pedestals and keel block mounting is available upon request - at no additional charge.
 Shipping and insurance within the USA is normally included.
 Shipping costs for models outside the USA will depend on the model size, quantity and destination.
 Note that for models shipping outside the USA, the customer is responsible for any applicable taxes or duties, and any customs related fees.
 Many countries classify these models as duty-free works of art.

 What options are available?

 Our standard display mount is on Chrome pedestals with a Chrome nameplate.
-(Brass pedestals and keel block options are available at no additional charge.
-Nameplates can be customized at no additional charge.
+(Brass pedestals and keel block options are available at no additional charge) Optional Brass or Chrome nameplates can be customized, and are available for $25.
 For naval warships we offer ship's seals, award ribbons and service seals for $50 each.
 Click here to see option examples.
 For private vessels deck toys such as tenders, jet skis, kayaks, etc are an additional $100 each.
 Deck furniture (tables and chairs) are an additional $100 per set.
 Display cases are an option worth considering to keep dust and fingers off your model forever.
 Visit our Display Case page for examples.
 "Weathering" paint schemes can be added to your model.
 We also can produce waterline, cutaway and dioramas..